njsmith/zs/doc/format.rst

 * <extensions> (??): Compliant readers should ignore any data occurring between the end of the metadata field and the end of the header (as defined by the header length field).
-This space may be used in the future to add backwards-compatible extensions to the ZSS format.
+This space may be used in the future to add backwards-compatible extensions to the ZS format.
 (Backwards-incompatible extensions, of course, will include a change to the magic number.)